Interstellar dust production, destruction and effects of dust depletion in galaxies: On the Redshift Evolution of Dust Production and of Its Global Budget Up to High Redshift

-The dynamics of dust grains are influenced by a wealth of processes.
-Grains interact through collisions and long-range Coulomb forces.
-They also experience gravitational attraction and varying coupling strengths to magnetic field lines.
-This implies that in some of these processes, their charge has a dominant role \cite{yan2004,ibanezmejia2019}.
-The charge distribution of dust grains in the ISM is influenced by the flux of charged particles interacting with the grain surface.
-This interaction occurs due to collisions with ions and electrons, as well as through photoionization.
-These processes are heavily dependent on local properties of the ISM, such as temperature and density \cite{draine1979}, the stellar radiation field and the cosmic ray ionization rate\cite{padovani2018}.
-Photoelectrons ejected from dust grains are one important heating mechanism in both the warm and cold phases of ISM \cite{weingartner2001}.
-Previous attempts to model part of these processes do not indicate that dust growth has a primary role in dust evolution.
 The standing question is whether accretion might be responsible for the large dust masses observed at high redshift in various sources.
-Grain growth by accretion is a challenging process hindered by several difficulties, which become more acute at high redshifts due to the rising temperature floor set by the CMB, meaning that grains are hotter \cite{ferrara2016}.
+Grain growth by accretion is a challenging process hindered by several difficulties, which become more acute at high redshifts due to the rising temperature floor set by the Cosmic Microwave Background, meaning that grains are hotter \cite{ferrara2016}.
 In the cold neutral medium (CNM), the density is too low and the dust is too hot for accretion to be efficient \cite{ceccarelli2018}.
 In compact high-z systems, the thermal desorption is expected to be too strong and acting on too short timescales for small grains to grow.
-Other processes that hamper the growth are the Coulomb repulsive forces between positively charged ions (Si, C) that prevent them to reach the grain surfaces and the strong UV radiation field.
-Molecular clouds offer more favourable conditions than the CNM for the growth to occurr- for instance, due to its high density (typically $>10^2 cm^{-3}$), molecular gas offers a natural shield against UV radiation and the average grain temperature is lower.
+Other processes that could hamper the growth are the Coulomb repulsive forces between positively charged ions (Si, C) that prevent them to reach the grain surfaces and the strong UV radiation field \cite{ibanezmejia2019}.
+Molecular clouds offer more favourable conditions than the CNM for the growth to occur- for instance, due to its high density (typically >10$^2$ cm$^{-3}$), molecular gas offers a natural shield against UV radiation and the average grain temperature is lower. { In molecular clouds, also grain charge can play a role in the formation of large grains.
+The charging due to collisions of dust grains with the plasma of thermal electrons and ions from the gas leads to a strong Coulomb repulsion between grains.
+However, the photo-emission induced by cosmic rays (see Section \ref{sec_charge}) provides an approximately equal abundance of positively and negatively charged dust grains, giving place to optimum conditions for coagulation and growth of large aggregates~\cite{ivlev2015}}.
 In such conditions, it is presumably more likely for the refractory seed grains to develop icy mantles composed primarily of water ice, plus some more abundant molecules such as NH$_3$, CO, CO$_2$ and others \cite{gall2018} However, one problem is that, after the dissolution of the natal molecular cloud, the grains are exposed again to the erosion due to the above phenomena, therefore it is not clear how such mantles can survive in such conditions.
 The growth of graphite seems unlikely, as atomic carbon is very rare in molecular clouds as it is prone to be incorporated into CO molecules.
-Even the growth of silicates is challenged by the paucity of gasous silicon presumably present in cold clouds \cite{ceccarelli2018}.
+Even the growth of silicates is challenged by the paucity of gaseous silicon presumably present in cold clouds \cite{ceccarelli2018}.
 Although Coulomb barriers and other processes offer plausible brakes on grain growth, in some cases the sensitivity of these conclusions to poorly constrained parameters—such as sticking efficiencies, surface reaction rates and grain-charge distributions— may reveal how little we really know about the microphysics of interstellar grain surfaces \cite{hirashita2011,galliano2018}.